1847123212/vl670/README.md

 The heart of the development board is the VL67x controller (`U2`).
 It has two USB interfaces on both sides of the chip.
-The left side is the host side, connnected to a computer via a USB 3.0 Type-C port (`J2`), the right side is connected to the device side, via a USB 3.0 Type-A port.
+The left side is the host side, connnected to a computer via a USB 3.0 Type-B port (`J2`), the right side is connected to the device side, via a USB 3.0 Type-A port.
 All the transaction translation magic is performed internally by VL67x.

-When a USB Type-C cable is plugged into the development board, 5 V power is applied to the board by the host, the decoupling capacitors on the 5 V rail starts charging up.
+When a USB Type-B cable is plugged into the development board, 5 V power is applied to the board by the host, the decoupling capacitors on the 5 V rail starts charging up.
 Shortly after the 5 V rail settles, the internal power converters inside the VL67x controller (`U2`) are activated.
 They are a 3.3 V